mishandri/mishandri/README.md

 Hello there!
 My name is Mikhail Kolchar.
 ---
-💻 Now I'm currently BI-analytics at company Denvic
+💻 Now I'm currently work as BI-analyst at Denvic

 🚀 Main Stack:
 ---